 Assisi Hall, located on the west side of the campus, houses various faculty and staff offices.

 Canticle Center, located on Silica Drive west of campus, houses the Graduate School, the Art Department offices and studios, the Music Department office and classrooms, music practice rooms, undergraduate and graduate classrooms, a 40-seat computer classroom, a Student Lounge, a conference room, and a gym for student recreation and Athletic Team practices.
 The Canticle Center also houses offices for the Sophia Center, another sponsored ministry of the Sisters of St. Francis.

 Carmel Hall, located on the west side of the campus, houses classrooms and faculty offices.

 San Damiano Campus Ministry House, (6675 Convent Blvd.) houses the Campus Ministry offices.

-Delp Hall, named in memory of Evelyn N. Delp, houses the Ebeid Student Center and the Sr. Cabrini Warpeha Academic Support Center with group study rooms and computer labs.
+Delp Hall, named in memory of Evelyn N. Delp, houses the Ebeid Student Center and the Sr. Cabrini Warpeha Academic Success Center with group study rooms and computer labs.

 Duns Scotus Library, dedicated in 1950, was named for the 13th century Franciscan philosopher, John Duns Scotus.
 The library is located at the west end of St. Clare Hall.
 It houses a collection of over 55,000 volumes, a periodical collection, and a collection of audiovisual items.
 More than 350 art items decorate the library and are fully catalogued online.
 Lourdes University is a member of Ohio LINK.
 The second floor of the Library contains The Center for Research and Scholarship.